oracle-livelabs/analytics-ai/atom/provision/provision.md

     > * URI is the hostname of ODA instance provisioned in **Task 1**
     > * channelId is created during **Task 5** - **Step 3**

-7. Step 7: Click on the preview icon to launch ATOM chatbot and start chatting with ATOM.
+7. Click on the Play button shown in the above image on the top right corner to launch ATOM chatbot and start chatting with ATOM.

 ## Acknowledgements